-The all new RAV4, to be launched in 2019 locally, will be the first Toyota sport utility vehicle to be offered here with self-charging electric hybrid technology.
+The all new RAV4, to be launched in New Zealand in 2019, will be the first Toyota sport utility vehicle to be offered here with self-charging electric hybrid technology.

 The RAV4 will deliver an adventure-changing experience while pushing the boundaries with innovative design and utility to deliver a whole new brand experience for customers.

 “With SUVs increasingly becoming more popular it’s the perfect time to have a self-charging electric hybrid SUV in our line-up,” said Neeraj Lala, Toyota New Zealand’s General Manager of Product and New Vehicle Sales.

 “It’s a win-win for drivers.
 They will experience the benefit of a lifestyle SUV with great visibility, spacious cabin room and off-road ability all while having exceptional energy efficiency.